About my presentations

 - an enhanced understanding of the writing process

 - and, the application of new techniques for creative writing.

 Often, students will declare that they'll be writers when they grow up, too!

 If distance is an issue, I also like to chat with classrooms through Skype or Twitter.

-Contact me to discuss my fee structure.
-For schools and libraries outside of Halifax, Nova Scotia that would incur travel costs, you might wish to submit an application to the Writers' Union of Canada, to subsidize my school/library visits.
+Additionally, for schools and libraries outside of Halifax, Nova Scotia that would incur travel costs, you might wish to submit an application to the Writers' Union of Canada, to subsidize my school/library visits.
 If your school is in Ontario, you might want to check out subsidies available under the Writers in Ontario Schools Programs.

 A lively, interactive presentation highlighting the importance of reading and writing for pleasure.
 Passionate, personable, and creative, Ms. Kerrin used visuals and humour to engage students meaningfully in learning about the writing process!LaSalle Elementary, Montreal, Quebec